Psychological Science - M.A.

 |PSYC 61651||QUANTITATIVE STATISTICAL ANALYSIS I||3|

 |PSYC 61654||QUANTITATIVE STATISTICAL ANALYSIS II||3|

 |PSYC 61685||CLINICAL RESEARCH METHODS 1||3|

 |Minimum Total Credit Hours:||30|

-Requirements for the M.A. degree are a minimum of 30 total credit hours, which include a basic core of required courses and a thesis.
 Additional courses are selected with the aid of an advisor.
 A limited number of courses outside the department may be credited toward the degree.
 No 50000-level psychology courses may be applied toward degree requirements.
 PSYC 61498 may be used to partially satisfy additional program electives.